• Barry

 Marine biology; Marine and estuarine invertebrate taxonomy; Scientific diver

-Dr Robyn Payne has a background in marine biology research, with specific interests in biodiversity and invertebrate taxonomy, particularly of organisms from the Western Indian Ocean.
+Robyn has a background in marine biology research, with specific interests in biodiversity and invertebrate taxonomy, particularly of organisms from the Western Indian Ocean.
 She has a PhD in Biodiversity and Conservation Biology from the University of the Western Cape, with a focus on marine sponge diversity and taxonomy in the Amathole region (Eastern Cape).
 Robyn has extensive experience in ship-based marine ecological collections and has been involved in various workshops relating to marine research, governance and taxonomy.
 Her training has equipped her to consult on a wide variety of research and consulting projects incorporating the conservation of intertidal, sub-tidal and marine ecosystems.
 She is the author of five scientific publications, which include the description of new species, as well as a chapter in a field guide.

-• Cher
+• cher_colour

 Cheruscha Swart